 During inpatient treatment, the length of stay at our facility is determined by taking a thorough clinical assessment to evaluate your needs and what’s best for you.
 We will then work with you and your insurance to ensure you get the care you need.
 This time varies for every person because every person is different and requires a different plan that will best allow them to recover.
 You will start your recovery in a safe and neutral environment that will allow your best chance at recovery.

 SUN Kentucky provides an intensive outpatient program.
 Here you will come in a few times a week for extended periods during the day.
 You will meet with psychiatrists and nurse practitioners, learn stress management and life skills development, participate in aftercare planning, and support groups.
-Intensive outpatient treatment can be used to prevent the need for hospitalization as it benefits those who need more intensive treatment than what is offered by traditional outpatient programs, while still being able to go home at night.
+Intensive outpatient treatment can be used to prevent the need for hospitalization as it benefits those who need more intensive cocaine addiction rehab than what is offered by traditional outpatient programs, while still being able to go home at night.
 You will attend three group sessions per day for five days a week and work through current issues while learning how to manage your thought processes and understand wellness techniques for relapse prevention.

 Don't let anxiety make you suffer any longer.
 Call SUN for help.

 In partial hospitalization at SUN Kentucky, you will attend group therapy 5 times a day for 5 days a week and focus on cognitive behavioral therapy (CBT), wellness recovery action plan (WRAP), and other coping skills.
 CBT will help you understand your thought patterns and learn how to adjust them.
 WRAP will teach you the skills needed to prevent relapse.
-Intensive outpatient will include three group sessions a day five times a week.
+Intensive outpatient treatments will include three group sessions a day five times a week.
 This program will also work with you through CBT, WRAP, and other coping skills.

 Cocaine is a stimulant made from coca leaves in South America.
 For thousands of years, people in South America would chew on these leaves for their effects.
 In the 1900s, cocaine was extracted from the coca leaves and was used by surgeons as a painkiller.